The symptoms of cancer pain can include dull, achy, or sharp pain that varies in intensity, and whether the pain is constant or intermittent.

 A tumor pressing on the spinal cord can cause back and/or neck pain, numbness or weakness that can affect the legs or arms.
 Some patients struggle to control their bladder or bowels, and sudden movements like coughing or sneezing can make the pain worse.

 Patients have a variety of treatments to choose from including self care, medications, therapies, and surgery.

 Managing stress with meditation, yoga, and music can help reduce the perception of chronic pain.

-Patients can treat mild to moderate pain with (OTC) pain medication, but should check with their doctor to avoid interference with other treatments like chemotherapy.
+Patients can treat mild to moderate pain with over-the-counter pain medication (Aspirin), but should check with their doctor to avoid interference with other treatments like chemotherapy.
 If the pain does not improve, physicians can treat pain with opioids (OxyContin) or anticonvulsants (Gabapentin), and muscle relaxers (Valium).
-Corticosteroids (Sterapred) can reduce swelling and antidepressants (Amitriptyline) can help manage psychological conditions that make the perception of pain worse.
+Corticosteroids (Sterapred) can reduce swelling and antidepressants (Effexor) can help manage psychological conditions that make the perception of pain worse.